• Skip to primary navigation

 Transferring the meatloaf mixture to the greased loaf pan and putting three strips of bacon on top.

 Pop the meatloaf in the oven and bake for 50 minutes or until cooked through.
-The meatloaf should come away from the sides of the pan and the internal temperature should be at least 160°F.
+The meatloaf should come away from the sides of the pan and the internal temperature measured with a meat thermometer should be at least 160°F.

 Placing the bacon-topped meatloaf into the oven.